 HLS streaming

-According to Apple's Best Practices for Creating and Deploying HTTP Live Streaming Media, basic workflow to make HLS streaming is:
+According to Apple's Best Practices for Creating and Deploying HTTP Live Streaming Media, the basic workflow to make HLS streaming is:

 - Decide on your variants,